At Kingsweston School, Bristol, BS11 0UT

 84% of families with a disabled child can’t access regular leisure and their health and well-being are suffering as a result.
 72% of parents suffer from mental health difficulties as a result of isolation.

-Our vision is that every disabled child and young person in the UK has access to play, friendship and exercise.
+Gympanzees is an award winning social enterprise and our vision is that every disabled child and young person in the UK has access to play, friendship and exercise.

-Inclusive Activity Centre
+Inclusive Leisure Centre